Robert076/stunning-octo-spork/README.md

 # 🌐 stunning-octo-spork

-Two services deployed to AWS.
-Cloud infrastructure done with Terraform.
-Deployed using Kubernetes.
+Two services deployed with Kubernetes.
+Written in go.

 ### 🚀 Run the Kubernetes setup: